A divergence preserving cut finite element method for Darcy flow: Conclusion

 \section{Conclusion}

-We studied two cut finite element discretizations for Darcy flow in fractured porous media.
-Both methods use stabilization terms in the variational formulation in order to provide well-posed discretizations with accurate velocity and pressure approximations independently of how internal or external boundaries cut through the computational mesh.
-However, Method 1, which is based on adding standard ghost penalty terms to the weak form, one for velocity $s_{\bfu}$ and one for pressure $s_p$, fails in achieving accuracy for the divergence in the sense of \eqref{eq:def_pointwisediv}.
-Therefore, we developed an alternative stabilization that preserves the divergence-free property of the Raviart-Thomas and the Brezzi-Douglas-Marini elements also in the unfitted setting.
-With the new stabilization $s_b$ replacing $s_p$, we propose a cut finite element discretization, Method 2, that keeps the saddle point structure and provides a good alternative to the classical fitted $\bfH^{\dive}$ conforming set up.
-We believe these findings are important steps in the development of divergence-free approximations in the unfitted setting also for the Stokes equations.
-The theoretical analysis of the new method will be presented in a forthcoming paper.
+We studied two cut finite element discretizations for Darcy flow in fractured porous media, where the fracture is modeled by an interface (an internal boundary).
+Both methods use stabilization terms in the variational formulation in order to provide well-posed discretizations with accurate velocity and pressure approximations independently of how the interface cuts through the computational mesh.
+However, the first cut finite element method, Method 1, which is based on standard ghost penalty terms, one for velocity $s_{\bfu}(\bfu_h,\bfv_h)$ and one for pressure $s_p(p_h,q_h)$, fails in preserving the good properties of Raviart-Thomas and Brezzi-Douglas-Marini element pairs.
+Therefore, we developed an alternative stabilization that preserves the divergence-free property of these elements also in the unfitted setting.
+With the new stabilization term the cut finite element discretization we propose, Method 2, keeps the saddle point structure and provides a good alternative to the classical fitted $\bfH^{\dive}$ conforming set up.
+We also used so called macro-element stabilization, where stabilization is applied very restrictively, instead of full stabilization.
+This resulted in that pointwise errors in the divergence, using the proposed method, were similar to errors from the unstabilized discretization.
+We believe this work is an important step in the development of divergence-free approximations in the unfitted setting.
+The new method and the analysis we present in this paper hold for the case when the mesh is fitted to the outer boundary and boundary conditions for the velocity are enforced strongly.
+The interface is however arbitrarily positioned relative to the mesh.
+Our aim is to consider the case of an unfitted outer boundary in a forthcoming paper.